Stay safe and check the latest government advice at Coronavirus Victoria.

 The food is unapologetically 'unauthentic' Indian at Daughter in Law.
 And that includes some inspired vegan dishes to try.
 Like Colonel Tso’s cauliflower, fried Indo-Chinese style in a spicy-sweet sauce.
 Chana masala chickpeas served with crushed pomegranate.
 Or try the turmeric-gold coconut curry with vegies.

 Feeling peckish?
 Head straight to Union Kiosk.
 This tiny family-run kiosk on Causeway Lane is perfect for vegans on the go.
 Toasted jaffles are the stars of their 100 per cent vegan menu.
 Order a classic like tomato, cheese and Dijon, or check their socials for newcomers.
-Like loaded potato gems with bacon, cheese and sour cream.
+Like spicy Buffalo chicken with ranch sauce and cheese.
 Yep, all those ingredients are vegan.

 At Maha, Middle Eastern flavours are given a contemporary spin in a dining experience to fire the senses.
 Dishes are designed for sharing, and there’s a special set menu for vegans.
-The meze course stars roast beetroot with puffed rice.
-Shared mains include harissa-roasted pumpkin drizzled with pomegranate dressing.
-And for dessert, Turkish delight doughnuts with walnut ice cream and rosewater honey, of course.
+The meze course stars smoked eggplant with date vinegar dressing.
+Shared mains include Turkish dumplings drizzled with spiced vegan butter.
+And for dessert you might add on the Turkish delight doughnuts with walnut ice cream and rosewater honey.

 Sign up to What's On weekly